 Q: What age for The Fading Method?

 Our recommendation is any age over 6-8 weeks old.
-Since it’s a gentle method, you can try it with any age baby or toddler and you can go as fast or slow as you want for younger babies.
-That said, a mobile baby will be more difficult in some cases.
+Since it’s a gentle method, you can try it with any age baby or toddler.
+And, you can go as fast or slow as you want for younger babies.
+That said, a mobile baby might be more difficult to keep still.
 However, it never hurts to try!

 The Pick-Up-Put-Down Sleep Training Method (PUPD)

 The Pick-Up-Put-Down Method is another gentle sleep training method.
-The PUPD method works just the way it sounds: when it’s time to sleep, and your baby is fussing or crying in his crib or bassinet, you pick him up and comfort him until he’s calm and drowsy.
-Then, you put him back in his crib to sleep, repeating this cycle until your baby is finally asleep.
-Pick-Up-Put-Down is another method that requires quite a bit of patience, depending on your baby, and it won’t work for every baby; some babies find being picked up and put down so often over-stimulating, and they gradually become frustrated and worked up, instead of relaxed.
+The PUPD method works just the way it sounds.
+When it’s time to sleep, and your baby is fussing or crying in the crib or bassinet, you pick them up and comfort them until they are calm and drowsy.
+Then, you put them back in their crib to sleep, repeating this cycle until your baby is finally asleep.
+Pick-Up-Put-Down is another method that requires quite a bit of patience, depending on your baby.
+And, unfortunately, it won’t work for every baby.
+Some babies find being picked up and put down over-stimulating, and they gradually become frustrated and worked up, instead of relaxed.

 Q: What age for The Pick-Up/Put-Down Method?